StructifyAI/structify/docs/source/examples/example2.rst

 Step 4: Query the Documents
 ---------------------------
-Now, let's assume you have a user that wants to search through the documents.
+Let's assume you have a user that wants to search through the documents.
 Once you've used the populate method to create the dataset, you can use the query method to search through the documents.

 .. code-block:: python